Soil Conditioners Market Size and Share

 Soil Conditioners Market Analysis by Mordor Intelligence

-The Soil Conditioners Market size is estimated at USD 4.45 billion in 2025, and is anticipated to reach USD 6.57 billion by 2030, at a CAGR of 8.1% during the forecast period (2025-2030).
+The soil conditioners market size is estimated at USD 4.45 billion in 2025, and is anticipated to reach USD 6.57 billion by 2030, at a CAGR of 8.1% during the forecast period (2025-2030).
 Adoption is being propelled by widening soil-health degradation, the economic appeal of carbon-credit schemes, and rising demand for biologically derived inputs in sustainable agriculture.
 Organic formulations already command the majority share, and liquid products are advancing quickly as protected and vertical farming expand.
 Digital soil-mapping tools are sharpening application precision, while leading suppliers are bundling biological products with data-driven advisory services to differentiate in a medium-concentrated playing field.
 Asia-Pacific remains the largest regional contributor, but Europe, the Middle East, and Africa are registering the fastest gains on the back of stringent soil-health regulations.

 Key Report Takeaways

-• By crop type, cereals and grains captured 34% of the Soil Conditioners market size in 2024; fruits and vegetables are projected to expand at a 9.40% CAGR from 2025 to 2030.
+• By crop type, cereals and grains captured 34% of the soil conditioners market size in 2024.
+Fruits and vegetables are projected to expand at a 9.40% CAGR from 2025 to 2030.

-• By formulation, dry products led with 44% revenue share of the Soil Conditioners market size in 2024, whereas liquid solutions are advancing at a 10% CAGR during 2025-2030.
+• By formulation, dry products led with a 44% revenue share of the soil conditioners market size in 2024, whereas liquid solutions are advancing at a 10% CAGR from 2025 to 2030.

-• By geography, Asia-Pacific accounted for 38.20% of global demand in 2024; South America is the fastest-growing region at 8.25% CAGR.
+• By geography, the Asia-Pacific region accounted for 38.20% market share of the soil conditioners market in 2024.
+South America is the fastest-growing region, with an 8.25% CAGR.

 Segment Analysis